hoangquochung1110/hlogs/content/database-index.md

 People is often said that indexing is a go-to technique to process efficiently queries in database.
 This post is for summarizing what database index is and revisiting hash and B+Tree.

-Index is a data structure that organizes data records on disk to optimize certain kinds of retrieval operations.
+Index is a data structure that organizes records to optimize certain kinds of retrieval operations.
 We may create index on a field of the table then retrieve all records that satisfy search conditions on `search-key` field.
 Without index, our query would end up scanning linearly the entire content of the table to fetch only one or a few records.

-Basic concepts/terms used in indexing like: `search-key`, `ordered-indices` or `hash-indices` can be found at [here](https://www2.cs.sfu.ca/CourseCentral/354/zaiane/material/notes/Chapter11/node2.html)

 In this post, I'd like to summarize the performance and use cases of two common indexing techniques: **Hash index** and **B+tree**